oracle-quickstart/oci-arch-ords-ha/README.md

 About

-For details of the architecture, see [_Deploy a highly available web application_](https://docs.oracle.com/en/solutions/ha-web-app/index.html)
+For details of the architecture, see [_Deploy Oracle REST Data Services with High Availability in OCI_](https://docs.oracle.com/en/solutions/arch-ords-ha/index.html)

 ## Prerequisites